friedger/info_tokens/docs/how_to_buy/bitmeex.md

 ## Registration

-Registration on the [BITMEEX.pro](http://bitmeex.pro) exchange is more difficult than [BTC-Alpha](../how_to_buy/btc-alpha.md), because you need to provide your email address, password and verification procedures required.
+Registration on the [BITMEEX.pro](http://bitmeex.pro) exchange is more difficult than [BTC-Alpha](../how_to_buy/btc-alpha.md), because you need to provide your email address, password, and verification procedures required.
-In order to register go to their [Sign Up](https://my.bitmeex.pro/registration) page:
+To register, go to their [Sign Up](https://my.bitmeex.pro/registration) page:

 ![Registration](../img/bitmeex-1-registration.png)